 Locally, “H” has served on the boards of the American Red Cross and Mental Health Association and on the vestry of St. John’s Episcopal Church.
 He was a licensed nursing home administrator (35 yrs) and has served on the board of the Virginia Association of Non-Profit Homes for the Aging and is the recipient of its Public Service Award and Chairman’s Citation.
 Nationally, “H” chaired the Executive Council subcommittee on Housing Organization for the Episcopal Church (USA) and served as a member of the House of Delegates of the American Association of Homes and Services for the Aging and as an evaluator for the Continuing Care Accreditation Commission.
 He currently serves on the board of Area Office 004/Local Board 045 of the Commonwealth of Virginia for the Selective Service System.

+"H" served three years on the City"s Physical Development committee and currently Chairs the City Finance committee.
+He represents the City on the Lynchburg Redevelopment & Housing Authority board and is Chairman of the Horizon Behavioral Health board (formerly Central Virginia Community Services).
+In 2012, he was awarded the Public Service award by the SHOPO Foundation for Youth.
 He is a member of the Lynchburg Sports Club and a football, basketball, and softball official with the Colonial Official’s Association of the Virginia High School League.
 “H” is also licensed by the FCC as an amateur (ham) radio operator, K4TM, and enjoys reading, jogging, and an occasional game of golf.